ethereum/ethereum-org-website/src/content/developers/tutorials/merkle-proofs-for-offline-data-integrity/index.md

 const hashArray = dataArray.map(val => val.toString(16).padStart(64, "0"))
 ```

 The data array is an array of integers.
 However, to hash values we need hexadecimal strings (without the `0x` prefix for now).
-This code fragment converts the values into hexadecimal strings and then pads the to make sure we don't have an odd number of hexadecimal digits.
+This code fragment converts the values into hexadecimal strings and then pads the to make sure we don't have an odd number of hexadecimal digits (which is a problem when converting the value to bytes).

 ```javascript
 // The hash function, which also handles adding 0x to the input and